mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 -  SAMPLER: 8 samplers can be triggered from either Deck.
 Add samplers to the sampler bank pushing a PAD button.
-If a sampler is loaded then the push will start the sampler, push again while playing will replay the track from start.
+If a sampler is loaded then the push will start the sampler, push again while playing will replay the track from Cue point.
 Press and hold SHIFT and push a PAD button to stop a sampler while playing or eject a sampler when stopped.
 -  *This section needs further development.* **HELP APPRECIATED**

-40. **Auto-Loop/Reloop:** Press this button to create an auto-loop with the length of 4 beats.
+40. **Auto-Loop/Reloop:** Press this button to create an auto-loop with the length set with loop length.
 You may change the length of beats by using the 1/2 or X2 buttons.
 Press and hold Shift and then press this button to toggle the current loop on or off.
 If the loop is ahead of the current play position, the track will keep playing normally until it reaches the loop.